serverless/blog/posts/2017-06-22-serverless-v1.16.0.md

 The Serverless Framework creates and manages this deployment bucket by default.

-However you can also use the `deploymentBucket` configuration parameter which is nested in the `provider` property to specify a pre-defined S3 bucket which should be used when uploading and storing your deployment artifacts.
+However you can also use the `deploymentBucket` configuration parameter which is nested in the `provider` property to specify a predefined S3 bucket which should be used when uploading and storing your deployment artifacts.

-With v1.16 we're adding support for server-side encryption options for such buckets which ensures that your artifacts are encrypted in your bucket once uploaded.
+With v1.16, we're adding support for server-side encryption options for such buckets which ensures that your artifacts are encrypted in your bucket once uploaded.

-Let's take how you could use this feature.
+Let's take a look at how you could use this feature.

 The first thing we need to do is to create our new S3 bucket which should be used to store our deployment artifacts.

 We assume that this bucket is called `serverless.deployment.bucket`.
-This bucket could e.g. have the following "bucket policy" to ensure that the content is encrypted:
+For example, this bucket could have the following "bucket policy" to ensure that the content is encrypted:

 ```json
 {